mmahsereci/mmahsereci.github.io/_posts/2022-08-04-tesseract.md

 The above code snipped uses spherical coordinates in $$d=4$$ dimensions that are given by the radius $$r$$ and $$d-1$$ angles $$\theta_1,\dots,\theta_{d-1} $$ .
 In total, we distribute $$2000=10\times 10\times 20$$ points on the surface of the hyper-sphere.
-The points are chosen ad-hoc and are neither spread homogeneously nor uniformly.
+The points are chosen ad-hoc and not spread uniformly.

 The animations below (from left to right or top to bottom) show the same rotations as the ones of the tesseract above.
 Whenever a rotation involves